alephium/www/src/content/blog/draft_Bridge-AMA-2b140672aecb/index.md

 description: 'One month after the release of the bridge on mainnet, Cheng, Hongchao & Maud were interviewed by Vladimir in a Twitter space AMA.
 Where are…'
 ---

-One month after the release of the bridge on mainnet, Cheng, Hongchao & Maud were interviewed by Vladimir in a Twitter space AMA.
-Where are…

----

 ### Bridge AMA

 <figure id="8886" class="graf graf--figure graf-after--h3">